Winter Classes Begin Saturday, Dec. 6th! Register Today!

 • Discussing selected major human population growth issues.

-• Describing the environmental impact of the fossil fuel energy sources commonly used by industrialized nations.
+• Describing the environmental impact and preservation of the fossil fuel energy sources commonly used by industrialized nations.

 • Identifying the benefits and risks of nuclear energy.